-In certain circumstances, the coroner or medical examiner may have to keep the victim's body for longer than expected, as it is the primary evidence in a murder investigation.
-This can be distressing for families trying to make funeral arrangements.
 It is also distressing for survivors to receive autopsy reports without explanation of the forensic or medical terms used.
 Using language that the family does not understand can make them feel disrespected, uncared for, and overwhelmed.

 Many professionals, in fear of causing further trauma, are reluctant to show homicide survivors crime scene photographs, even after the trial is over.
 If this is one of the needs of the family, it should be respected.
-This information will be helpful to the long term grieving process.
-The following is a suggestion from the National Organization of Parents of Murdered Children, Inc., as to how to present the photographs without revictimizing the family.
+This information will be helpful for the long-term grieving process.
+The following is a suggestion from the National Organization of Parents of Murdered Children, Inc., as to how to present the photographs without revictimizing the family:

-- Put the photos, one at a time, in a manila envelope. - Mark each envelope with a consecutive number, beginning at one. - Envelope number one should contain the least graphic photograph, while the last number would contain the most graphic photo. - Explain to the family what they are going to see as they open each envelope. - Allow the family the control of viewing as many or as few of the photos as necessary.
+- Put the photos, one at a time, in a manila envelope. - Mark each envelope with a consecutive number, beginning at one. - Envelope number one should contain the least graphic photograph, while the last number would contain the most graphic photo. - Explain to the family what they are going to see as they open each envelope.

+• Allow the family the control of viewing as many or as few of the photos as necessary.

 The court process often leaves victims feeling like outsiders, as they have no formal role in it.
-The justice system concentrates on the accused and his/her guilt, leaving victims wondering what if any rights they have.
+The justice system concentrates on the accused and his/her guilt, leaving victims wondering what, if any rights, they have.
 Survivors soon learn that crimes do not always result in convictions and that sentences do not necessarily match the severity of the crime.
-Perceptions of injustice and a lack of respect for their loved one often cause further distress for homicide survivors.
+Perceptions of injustice and a lack of respect for their loved ones often cause further distress for homicide survivors.
 The victim is seldom referred to by name, which can seem dehumanizing to the family.

 Plea-bargaining is a procedure that is used to save the court system time and money by accepting guilty pleas in exchange for reduced charges and a lesser sentence.
-Co-defendants may be given lesser punishments, despite a role in the murder, in order to obtain their cooperation.
+Co-defendants may be given lesser punishments, despite a role in the murder, to obtain their cooperation.
 Insufficient evidence may lead to the dropping of charges or reduced charges.
 Many homicide survivors are troubled and hurt by this process, as they feel that the value of their loved one's life has been lessened.